A-Momin/noteshub/nts/notes_web_developement.md

     -   `gunicorn.service`: This file represents a Service Unit.
 It defines the Gunicorn service that handles the incoming connections received through the associated socket (`gunicorn.socket`).
 The `gunicorn.service` unit specifies the command to start the Gunicorn process, along with its configuration options and other settings.

 -   `$ gunicorn core.wsgi:application --bind 0.0.0.0:8000`
+    -   specifies the network address and port to bind the server to:
+        -   `0.0.0.0` means the server will listen on all available network interfaces, making it accessible from any host.
+        -   `8000` is the port number the server will listen on.
 -   `$ gunicorn core.wsgi:application --config ./gunicorn_config.py`

 </details>